FrenzyExists/Computer-Architecture-Project-SPARC/README.md

 This project is a verilog hardware design of the SPARC V8 architecture.
 The design includes the implementation of four pipelines: IF/ID, ID/EX, EX/MEM, and MEM/WB.

-The design was created as part of a college course in Computer Architecture (ICOM 4215) by a team of three students: Detective Pikachu, Ash Ketchum, and Misty Waterflower.

 ## Designers

-The design was created as part of a college course in Computer Architecture taught by Dr. Nestor J. Rodriguez by a team of three students:
+The design was created as part of a college course in Computer Architecture (ICOM4215) taught by Dr. Nestor J. Rodriguez by a team of three students:

 - Detective Pikachu (Angel L Garca)
 - Dinkleberg (Victor Hernandez)